lionsheart-git/cyphal-onboard-sounding-rockets/README.md

 run all at once by choosing the UnitTests target.
 Please be aware that test T104ChangeOfCommunicationInterfaceTest needs manual intervention and results gathered by running the UnitTest target are not correct.
 This test should be run individually.

-The exact steps to run each test can be found in the [Running-Tests.md](Doc/Running-Tests.md) and the bachelor thesis.
+The exact steps to run each test can be found in the [Running-Tests.md](Doc/Running-Tests.md) and the white paper.

 ### Known problems